 Summary

-JAN 'N JUNE exhibits a commendable dedication to sustainability through transparent practices, use of certified eco-friendly materials, and initiatives promoting circularity and waste reduction.
-While the brand excels in environmental stewardship and animal welfare, there is room for improvement in formalizing labor practices and ensuring fair wages across its supply chain.
+JAN 'N JUNE exhibits a strong commitment to sustainability through transparent practices, sustainable material sourcing, and waste reduction initiatives.
+While they excel in areas like transparency and sustainable packaging, there is room for improvement in energy efficiency disclosures and ensuring fair labor practices across their supply chain.

 Categories